About Geoff Harvey

 As a member of the Driving Instructors Association, I work to the Industry Codes of Practice.
 My teaching style is calm, friendly, and relaxed and I believe in coaxing the best from my pupils and not allowing learning to become a chore or hard work.
 We learn best when we enjoy it!

-Lessons durations are normally one and a half hours.
+Lessons durations are normally two hours.
 I will do one-hour lessons if it is to cover a specific topic.

 When it comes to booking your Driving Test, you can either book it yourself, or I can book it for you at no extra cost.